 Asbestos Risks on the USS Firedrake (AE-14)

 All the ships used in the military before and after World War II were built using asbestos.
-This mineral has amazing heat resistance so, it was used as an efficient insulator.
-Asbestos was present virtually everywhere on the military ships.
-On the one hand, this material brought great advantages to the army because it was effective, relatively affordable and it did a great job as an insulator.
+This mineral has amazing heat resistance, so it was used as an efficient insulator.
+Asbestos was present virtually everywhere on military ships.
+On the one hand, this material brought great advantages to the army because it was effective, relatively affordable, and it did a great job as an insulator.
 However, on the other hand, it had great drawbacks when it came to human health.
 Theoretically, everyone who worked aboard the military ships or was involved in their construction was exposed to the risk of developing asbestos-related diseases.

 Veterans who served in the army decades ago are some of the most common patients diagnosed with conditions linked to asbestos.
 Their exposure is the result of working in a contaminated environment for years.
-Some of the places where the US army used the highest quantities of asbestos are ships.
-Therefore, if you or someone in your family worked aboard of the USS Firedrake, it's important to get tested for asbestos.
-If your health or the health of a beloved one like your spouse or children was affected by this toxic substance, you are entitled to a compensation.
-With the help of an experienced lawyer, you can file a successful claim for your illness and receive an award.
+Some of the places where the US Army used the highest quantities of asbestos are ships.
+Therefore, if you or someone in your family worked aboard the USS Firedrake, it's important to get tested for asbestos.
+If your health or the health of a beloved one, like your spouse or children, was affected by this toxic substance and developed cancer, you are entitled to compensation.
+With the help of an experienced lawyer, you can file a successful claim for your illness and receive compensation.

 Have You Been Exposed to Asbestos on the USS Firedrake (AE-14)?

 We want to help you learn more about the potential risks of asbestos exposure.
-We've built this website as a response to the increasing number of veterans who have been diagnosed with asbestos conditions and seek support.
+We've built this website as a response to the increasing number of veterans who have been diagnosed with asbestos conditions and are seeking support.
 We can help you get in touch with these people who might have been your former shipmates so that you can find out more about the risk of asbestos exposure on your ship.
-We are available to answer your questions and offer you guidance in case you want to claim your right to a compensation.
-Call us at 760.621.6147 for more information.
+We are available to answer your questions and offer you guidance in case you want to claim your right to compensation.